Stardog is the world’s leading Enterprise Knowledge Graph platform. But what is a knowledge graph, and why should you want one?

 Person and an

-A Knowledge Graph doesn’t (necessarily) destroy silos.
-Some should be consolidated; some should be left in place.
+All of this is in service of addressing your organization’s unconnected data.
+But let’s be clear, the Enterprise Knowledge Graph doesn’t (necessarily) destroy silos.
+Some silos should be consolidated; some should be left in place.
 There is no universal answer to that question.
 It always depends on the silos and the situation.
 Solutions built on the wrong abstraction inevitably dictate a fixed answer to that question.
 That’s the wrong kind of disruption.

-A Knowledge Graph makes it safe to proceed as if the silos don’t even exist and, thus, lets the enterprise act as if there’s just unified, connected, actionable knowledge.
+An Enterprise Knowledge Graph makes it safe to proceed as if the silos don’t even exist and, thus, lets the enterprise act as if there’s just connected, actionable knowledge.